What Is Post-Weld Heat Treatment and Why Does It Matter?

 Stress Relief Benefits

-You gain tighter control over weld integrity and fatigue resistance because the joint no longer carries hidden stress peaks that invite failure.
-It also lets trapped hydrogen diffuse out, lowering hydrogen-induced cracking risk in high-strength steels and alloy systems.
+You gain better control over weld integrity and fatigue resistance.
+The joint no longer carries as many hidden stress peaks that invite failure.

 • Stress falls, so loads distribute more evenly.